Effective Techniques to Control Rats

 If you are considering going the DIY route we recommend exercising extreme caution as you are using a poison that can contaminate food and areas where children play.

 If you have noticed that your property potentially has a rat problem, we don’t recommend taking matters into your own hands, our trained professionals handle each job with professionalism and care.
 Store-bought rat control product has health risks, particularly to animals and children.

 Need Professional Rat Control?

-Pest control is not just a once off solution and has to be regularly carried out to ensure its effectiveness.
+Pest control is not just a once-off solution and has to be regularly carried out to ensure its effectiveness.
 Rat bait stations professionally managed by Pest Works is a trusted rat deterrent and is safe to use even in locations where children or pets are present.

 Your Pest Works technician can provide the most suitable treatments to a rat problem identified in your home or business.
-Professional rat maintenance services are often the most reliable way to guarantee long-term solution to a pest problem.
+Professional rat maintenance services are often the most reliable way to guarantee a long-term solution to a pest problem.